Z-Z188/UMDATrack/README.md

 ## Training

-Download our pre-trained [foundation model and initial pseudo-labels](https://pan.baidu.com/s/1Xsn45GZEI35vkv6jEQ0ZHA?pwd=wi9a) which is based on our backbone and put it under  `$PROJECT_ROOT$/pretrained_models`.
+Download our pre-trained foundation model and initial pseudo-labels in [BaiduNetdisk](https://pan.baidu.com/s/1Xsn45GZEI35vkv6jEQ0ZHA?pwd=wi9a) or [Google Drive](https://drive.google.com/drive/folders/1fondgxHRdglg9JZkg_UkfqqSUmhqLUA9?usp=sharing) which is based on our backbone and put it under  `$PROJECT_ROOT$/pretrained_models`.
 Run the command below to train the model:

 ### The first stage for the overall training